Polymath-Saksh/Current-Weather-UI/README.md

   pip install django
   ```
 - requests library installed (can be installed via pip install requests)
-- Create a file called localkeys.py in the same directory as the main code file.
+- Create a file called secret.py in the 'weather' directory.
      This file will contain the API key for the OpenWeatherMap API.
 The API key is stored in the variable API_KEY.
 - An API key from OpenWeatherMap.
 You can sign up for a free account at [OpenWeatherMap](https://openweathermap.org/) and obtain an API key.